knudo/knudo/README.md

-# Hello there👋
+### Hello there👋

-## My name is Afonso but you can also call me Canudo
+My name is Afonso but you can also call me Canudo

-### :man_technologist: About me
-  - Developer, IT technician, maker and sysadmin.
+I am a developer, IT technician, maker and sysadmin.
 Currently studying computer engineering.

-  - Linux is your friend! 🐧
+Remember: Linux is your friend! 🐧

 ### :hammer_and_wrench: Toys that I currently play/have played with
   <div>